gephi/gephi-toolkit-demos/igraph/README.md

 * directed - This switch will interpret the input file as a directed graph when provided.
 Otherwise, it is interpreted as undirected.

+* multi_edges - This switch will allow multi-edges in the output plot.
+If not provided, multi-edges will be removed from the plot.

+* self_loops - This switch will allow self-loops in the output plot.
+If not provided, self-loops will be removed from the plot.

 ### Layout algorithm options:

 layout_circle